New! Pocket Guide to Stress Management and Crisis Response

 - Mental Status Exam – SEA 3 – for evaluating needs.

-- Defusings and Debriefings – team intervention process outlines and prompts.
+- Defusings and Debriefings – critical incident stress steps and prompts.

 - Crisis Management Briefings – for responders or the public.